tireddy2/pqc-for-engineers/draft-ietf-pquip-pqc-engineers.md

 * {{SLH-DSA}}: Stateless Hash-Based Digital Signature (FIPS-205).
 * {{FN-DSA}}: FN-DSA is a lattice signature scheme ({{lattice-based}} and {{sig-scheme}}).

-## Candidates advancing to the fourth-round for standardization at NIST
+## Candidates Advancing to the Fourth Round for Standardization at NIST

 The fourth-round of the NIST process focuses only on KEMs.
 The goal of that round is to select an alternative algorithm that is based on different hard problem than ML-KEM.
 The candidates still advancing for standardization are: